elesiuta/pyxargs/README.md

 optional arguments:
-  -h, --help            show this help message and exit -d base-directory     base directory containing files to build commands
+  -h, --help            show this help message and exit -d base-directory     default: os.getcwd()
-                        from, default: os.getcwd()
-  --stdin               build commands from standard input instead of file
-                        paths, -d becomes execution directory, -m and -f are incompatible
-  -0, --null            input items are terminated by a null character instead
-                        of by whitespace, --stdin is implied and not necessary --delimiter delim     input items are terminated by the specified character instead, --stdin is implied and not necessary -m mode               file = pass filenames while walking through each subdirectory (default), path = pass full file paths relative to the base directory, abspath = pass full file paths relative to root, dir = pass directories only
+  -m mode               options are:
+                        file    = build commands from filenames and execute in each subdirectory respectively (default)
+                        path    = build commands from file paths relative to the base directory and execute in the base directory
+                        abspath = build commands from file paths relative to root and execute in the base directory dir     = pass directories only
-  -r regex              only pass inputs matching regex -o                    omit inputs matching regex instead -f                    only match regex to filenames -I replace-str        replace occurrences of replace-str in the initial-
+                        stdin   = build commands from standard input and execute in the base-directory -0, --null            input items are terminated by a null character instead of by whitespace, automatically sets mode to "stdin" --delimiter delim     input items are terminated by the specified character instead, automatically sets mode to "stdin" -r regex              only build commands from inputs matching regex -o                    omit inputs matching regex instead -f                    only match regex to filenames -I replace-str        replace occurrences of replace-str in the initial-